squeeve/agents-v2/README.md

 For this section, we ended up using (Laminar)[https://laminar.sh/] to make traces.

-New and updated files:
+### New and updated files:
     - `src/agent/run.ts`: added Laminar to trace.
     - `.env`: added Laminar key
+    - pulled in the `./evals` folder, with prompt and data for evaluations
+    - `evals/executors.ts`: single-turn executor data for evaluation
+    - `evals/file-tools.eval.ts`: Sets up the evaluations

+## LESSON 04 NOTES: Agent in the Loop

+Creating loop in src/agent/run.ts -- look up chain of reasoning, for different types of LLM reasonings.

 [Scott's original notes](https://publish.obsidian.md/agents-v2/course)